 Did you Know?
-List of Interesting Facts about Native Americans Tennessee
+List of Interesting Facts about Indians Tennessee

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Tennessee, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Tennessee are as follows:
+Our unusual and interesting facts about Indians of Tennessee, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Tennessee are as follows:

 - Fact 1 - Tennessee is a state of the southeast United States.
 The indigenous people of this state included various tribes of Native Americans.

 - Fact 2 - They inhabited lands of Woodland, lakes, rivers and streams and were hunters, fishers and farmers.
 Their crops included rice, squash, melons, pumpkins

 - Fact 3 - Names of Border States: Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, North Carolina and Virginia

 - Fact 4 - Origin of the name of the state: Named after Cherokee Indian villages called "Tanasi"

 - Fact 5 - Features of the area: Rugged country in the east, Great Smokey Mountains, low ridges in the Applachian Valley; the flat Cumberland Plateau; Eastern Gulf coastal plain to the west; Mississippi alluvial plain, a narrow strip of swamp and flood plain in the west

 - Fact 6 - The Indians of Tennessee included the Catawba, Cherokee, Chiaha, Chickasaw, Mosopelia, Muskogee Creek, Natchez, Shawnee, Tali, Tuskegee and the Yuchi tribes